Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Experiments and results

+Overall, two LF subsets\footnote{[$CO$, $NL$, $SL$] and [$CO$, $NL$, $SL$, $NNP$].} achieved the top $maF1$ (0.689) and $miF1$ (0.646) scores, under the $ALO$ or the $LM$ ensemble, outperforming $CO$ by 5.5pp and 2.8pp respectively.
+In addition, six more LF subsets led to these top scores under the $ALO$ approach only.
+Interestingly, $CO$, $NL$, and $SL$ are present in all top-performing LF subsets, regardless of the ensemble approach, and the combination of only these three LFs was sufficient to achieve top performance with both $ALO$ and $LM$.
+As a result, the subset [$CO$, $NL$, $SL$] was adopted for weak supervision enhancement in $DBM$.

-Regarding the choice of ensemble approaches, the fact that $ALO$ achieved top results with more labeling-function combinations than other methods\footnote{8 top-performance combinations with $ALO$ against 2 with the \textit{label model}}, indicates that $ALO$ is more robust to the choice of labeling functions in this specific setup.
-This could be due to the fact that in the $ALO$ ensemble, some labeling functions can be completely overshadowed by the ones that have better recall.
-For example, in the fifth set ($CO$, $NL$, $SL$, $NE$) presented in Table~\ref{table:ensemble_top_combinations}, $NE$ is overshadowed by $NL$ with the use of $ALO$.
-This is because every document with a literal occurrence of the exact concept name ($NE$) will also have a literal occurrence when both the document and the concept name are lowercased ($NL$).
-For the $ALO$ approach, which assigns a label to an article if at least one labeling function does, this means that the vote of $NE$ doesn't affect the result.
-As a result, we have opted for the $ALO$ ensemble of $CO$, $NL$, and $SL$ to be used in the \textit{Deep Beyond MeSH} method.
-The detailed performance of the selected labeling functions and the \textit{enhanced supervision} ($ALO_3$) is summarized in Table~\ref{table:WS_enhancement_results}.
+The fact that $ALO$ achieved top results with more LF subsets than $LM$\footnote{8 top-performance subsets with $ALO$ against 2 with $LM$.}, suggests that $ALO$ was more robust to the choice of LF subset in this setup.
+A reason for this could be the high precision of most LFs and the fact that none of the top-performing subsets included the low-precision LFs ($NT$, $ST$), as $ALO$ is known to be good at combining precise voters by improving the total recall~\cite{kambhatla2006minority}.
+In particular, $ALO$ assigns a label to an article if at least one labeling function does, not affected by potential negative votes of more cautious LFs.
+As a result, the $ALO$ ensemble of [$CO$, $NL$, $SL$] ($ALO_3$) was adopted as the enhanced weak supervision schema in $DBM$.

-These results reveal that the $ALO$ ensemble can exploit information that is already used by the $CO$ heuristic, namely the name and synonyms of the concepts, to achieve scores better than $CO$ alone, and in fact even better than the results of the trained models of Table~\ref{table:model_results_WS_2006}.
-Finally, Table~\ref{table:WS_enhancement_results} also presents the performance of models trained on $ALO_3$ weak supervision\footnote{Detailed results with scores per descriptor are available in the supplementary file S2.}.
-These results suggest that training on the enhanced $ALO_3$ labels was beneficial for all learning approaches, compared to training on $CO$.
-Again, some $DBM$ models trained on the enhanced $ALO_3$ supervision ($eDBM$) improved upon $ALO_3$ weak labelling itself.
+Another aim of the validation experiments on \textit{2006 datasets} was to make specific choices finalizing the model-development part of $DBM$.
+In particular, we need to a) estimate a reasonable value for the negative-to-positive ratio ($balance\_n$), and b) choose the model of which epoch to use for $DBM$ predictions, that is, whether to use the model of the $best\_ep$ that minimized the loss on the \textit{validation part} of \textit{WS\_dev\textsubscript{y}}, or the epoch just before ($prev\_ep$) or just after $best\_ep$ ($next\_ep$).